 - Formed following a merger between Merrimack Valley Habitat for Humanity and Habitat for Humanity of the North Shore.

 - Founded in 1985 as a non-profit, ecumenical-based organization

-- Every Habitat family homeowner contributes “sweat equity” to their homes, building their homes and the homes of others.
+- Every Habitat Future Homeowner contributes “sweat equity” building their homes and the homes of others.

 - Habitat families purchase their homes for the out-of-pocket cost of construction with an affordable mortgage.

 - Habitat homeowners earn between 40% and 60% of the area median income – for a family of four, that means $48,760 – $89,040 annually (dependent upon the surrounding community).

 - Essex County Habitat serves 34 cities and towns in Essex County.